bgopi23/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view usage instructions
+1. User requests to view usage instructions.
-1. FitBook displays the usage instructions such as how to add, edit, delete or search for clients
+1. FitBook displays the usage instructions such as how to add, edit, delete or search for clients.
-1. User reads the instructions to understand how to use the FitBook
+1. User reads the instructions to understand how to use the FitBook.
-1. Use case ends
+1. Use case ends.

 <hr>